discindo/r2lambda/README.md

 <!-- badges: end -->

-The goal of `{r2lambda}` is to make it easier to go from an `R` script to a deployed `AWS Lambda` service.
+The goal of `{r2lambda}` is to make it easier to go from an `R` script to a deployed `AWS Lambda` function.

 ## Requirements

-- Assumes the AWS command line interface and Docker are installed.
+- [docker](https://docs.docker.com/get-docker/) is required to build,
+  tag, and push the image.

 ## Installation